Joining Randwick City Library

 Booking a study room

 There are 3 study rooms at Lionel Bowen Library, Maroubra and 2 study rooms at Margaret Martin Library, Randwick available to book free of charge for study and group discussions via our website or myLibrary App.
-Log in with your library card number and PIN/password and follow the prompts.
+Log in with your library membership card/barcode number and PIN/password and follow the prompts.

 It is prohibited to use the rooms for paid tutoring, business or commercial purposes.
 Reserving a room for any other activity should be discussed with library staff.